lfagundes/oosheet/docs/using-oosheet.rst

 Breakpoint issue
 ================

 It's worth noticing that *ipdb.set_trace() does not work* when you use OOSheet.
-This is not an issue from this module, it happens in deeper and darker layers.
+This is not an issue from this module, it happens in deeper and darker layers of python-uno.
 If you see an error like this:

   SystemError: 'pyuno runtime is not initialized, (the pyuno.bootstrap needs to be called before using any uno classes)'